vincoss/gnu.licensing/src/Shot.Licensing/Readme.txt

 ## Generic
 +create cli project
-+find additional documentation (at home) export licence import licence verify licence
++find additional documentation (at home)
++generate public and private key export licence import licence verify licence

 ## Client
-+build public key into the app already generate public and private key license on client store in the root directory or secureStore
++build public key into the app already license on client store in the root directory or secureStore
 	root directory is good (there is some reason for that) secure store if user install and uninstall app no need to get new license